thaletto/thaletto/README.md

 🔧 Back-End Developer: Experienced with Node.js, Express.js, and Java.<br>
 🧠 AI & Image Processing: Passionate about leveraging LLMs and image processing in innovative projects.<br>
 💡 Currently working on:
-- Vendora: A tauri based billing and business management application.
+- Vendora: A cross-platform billing and business management application.
 - Pencil: A based journal app which understands user emotions and reacts to it using AI

 📖 Currently learning: